Introduction to Python Timeit

 This basic function is provided by the timeit library of Python for calculating the execution time of small Python code snippets.
 To calculate the accurate time of execution of the program by running the timeit method one million of time which is the default value.

 Timeit(): This is a very important and useful function provided by the timeitmodule to calculate the execution of a given python code.
-This timeit() function can be executed even in command-line interface Let us see syntax and example in the below section.
+This timeit() function can be executed even in the command-line interface.

 Let us see the syntax of timeit() function which accepts four parameters and it is given as: